muxiaobai/CourseExercises/shell/Code/README.md

 Modify svn_username, svn_password, svn_url, svn_path, svn_time, java_path, web_path and compile path search_dir, from_dir

+use build path method, 3*

+run : java ctrl.FileSearch jy_zq_svn

 ## Precautions

 The compilation path cannot contain Chinese, and the backslash is used in the configuration file.

 ----------------------------------------------------------------------------------------------------------------------------------------

-run : java ctrl.FileSearch jy_zq